 Top Irish Pubs in Berlin

-Berlin is a city of bars from old German Kneipe to classic Irish pubs.
-Here is a selection of some of the best around the city.
+Berlin is a city of bars from old German kneipe to classic Irish pubs, all perfect for the festival after party.

 St. Patrick's Day in Hamburg